The Office of Diversity and Intercultural Life

-The Office of Diversity at North Park University in Chicago aims to create a campus community that helps students of all backgrounds to feel welcome and included.
-Working with cultural clubs, student success programming and promoting student advocacy are just a few ways we engage our students in pursuing lives of significance and purpose.
-Visit the Diversity Center, located on the first floor of Sohlberg Hall.
+The Office of Diversity and Intercultural Life (ODIL) at North Park University in Chicago aims to create a campus community that helps students of all backgrounds to feel welcome and included.
+Working with cultural clubs, student success programming, and promoting student advocacy are just a few ways we engage our students in pursuing lives of significance and service.
+Visit The Collaboratory North Park’s diversity center, located on the first floor of Sohlberg Hall.

 COVID-19 (Coronavirus) Updates

-While the campus is conducting virtual learning to help prevent the spread of COVID-19, the NPU Diversity Center, located in Sohlberg Hall’s first floor known as The Collaboratory, will be closed to all visitors.
+While the campus is conducting virtual learning to help prevent the spread of COVID-19, the NPU Diversity Center, located in Sohlberg Hall’s first floor known as The Collaboratory, will be closed to all visitors for summer 2020.

 For campus-wide updates visit www.northpark.edu/covid-19.